The Lehigh University Choir: Something to Sing About…

 Since the founding of the University in 1865, singing has been a vital part of the traditions of Lehigh.
 Conductor and composer Dr. Steven Sametz, Ronald J. Ulrich Professor of Music, is only the fifth Director of Choral Activities in Lehigh’s long history.
-Lehigh’s Mandolin and Singing Club, progressed from all-male ensemble to a co-educational chorus upon the arrival of women on Lehigh’s campus in 1971.
+The program became co-educational upon the arrival of women on Lehigh’s campus in 1971.
 Sun Min Lee, Associate Director of Choral Activities, joined the choral faculty in 2012 and holds the position of Robert Cutler Professor of Practice in Choral Arts.

 Auditioning for the Choir on the first day at Lehigh forges a bond with a close and supportive family that extends far beyond Zoellner Arts Center.
-Hailing from all majors and classes, students rehearse together and play together, making ties that last a lifetime.
-(We’ve had several marriages from within the Choir, but we make no promises!)
+Hailing from all academic disciplines and colleges at Lehigh University, students rehearse together and play together, making ties that last a lifetime.
+We’ve had several marriages from within the Choir, but we make no promises!

 For information on auditions or interest in the Lehigh Choral Arts Scholars program, click here.